gender equality

 2. Gender equity in investments

-We understand that adding a gender lens to our investment activities and decisions can support greater financial returns and reduce the risks associated with systemic inequality.
+We understand that applying a gender lens to our investment activities and decisions can support greater financial returns and reduce the risks associated with systemic inequality.

 Gender inequality is material to company performance and financial outcomes.
 We know that companies who embrace inclusive workplace cultures and diverse leadership are better performing companies who produce greater return on investment.*